mbrahimi2020/Azure-Virtual-Network_Automated-ELK-Stack/README.md

 17. Test your connection using ssh from your jump box Ansible container Usin the Command __ansible all -m ping__

-### USEFUL CMMANDS II: Creating an Ansible Playbook
+### USEFUL COMMANDS III: Creating an Ansible Playbook

 **Instructions for creating an Ansible playbook that installs Docker and configure a VM with the DVWA web app**.